 - Australian Government Department of Climate Change and Energy Efficiency – a valuable resource including information on household and community energy efficiency, appliances, equipment, fittings and overall building efficiency.

-NSW Department of Environment and Heritage website - a central source of information on the leading initiatives of the NSW Government in climate change and greenhouse related issues.
+NSW Department of Environment Energy and Science website - a central source of information on the leading initiatives of the NSW Government in climate change and greenhouse related issues.